 Your organization may want to develop questions to learn more about:

-Often times volunteers avoid telling your organization the truth about their experience.
-Supporters do not want to voice a negative experience because your organization is working towards greater-good.
+Often volunteers avoid telling your organization the truth about their experience.
+Supporters do not want to voice a negative experience because your organization is working towards greater good.
 It is imperative that your nonprofit communicates with and alleviates this fear when asking volunteers to provide their feedback.
 Gathering honest responses is the first step in properly evaluating volunteer experiences.
 Feedback is only beneficial when it represents a realistic overview of experiences.

 Your organization can avoid the halo effect on a volunteer satisfaction survey by:

 Your organization needs to take the time to provide volunteers with a brief overview of the purpose of your volunteer satisfaction survey.
-Let volunteers know what your organization is attempting to capture, how the insights will improve a process and your overall goals of the survey.
+Let volunteers know what your organization is attempting to capture, how the insights will improve a process, and your overall goals of the survey.
 Transparency with volunteer participants allows your nonprofit to build a closer relationship with supporters.
 Do not forget to provide volunteers with a genuine thank you at the end of the survey.
 Keep in mind that an introduction and thank you message will also help to add structure to your survey.

-Your nonprofits volunteer satisfaction survey success has a lot to do with your organization’s volunteer data.
+Your nonprofit's volunteer satisfaction survey success has a lot to do with your organization’s volunteer data.
 If volunteer data is not up to date or has holes the survey distribution process may suffer.
 Improper distribution and communication can make your nonprofit look unorganized to the supporters you are attempting to leverage.

 If your organization is still using a manual volunteer management process it may be time to invest in a software-based solution.